LearnYouSomeComputer/Tools-For-Programming/08-Unit-testing.md

 so that `gcov` properly reports if we forget to test any member functions of our `Vector` class.

-As with Address Sanitizer and `gprof`, `gcov` requires some compile-time instrumentation.
+As with Address Sanitizer (and `gperftool`, which you'll see in a future chapter), `gcov` requires some compile-time instrumentation.
 Compile your test files with the `--coverage` flag.

 Once you have compiled your tests, execute them as normal.